Colin Thorne: Links to other research

 The stream evolution model which Thorne co-developed has been applied to the North Fork Toutle in order to classify reaches under the different stream stages set out in the model.

 University of Nottingham Field Trip

 Thorne has led field trips for physical geography students from the University of Nottingham to measure channel responses in the North Fork Toutle River.
 Part of the practical river restoration and management module.

 Lower Mississippi River Research Projects

 Analysis of Suspended Sediment Transport data (2000)

 Thorne was the principal investigator for an analysis of suspended sediment transport data compiled by the US Army Corps of Engineers (USGS).

 The final report found that the suspended component of bed material load constitutes only a small percentage of total suspended load, this percentage increased with discharge.
 Coarse suspended sediment concentrations were also found to have a stronger positive relationship with discharge than fine sediment concentrations.
-No temporal trends were found when analysing this set of data.
+No temporal trends were found when analyzing this set of data.